Fluent Commerce Logo

 A standard Dashboard Tile Component displaying failed Order Orchestration Events

 The applications for this include composing various UI capabilities for the data exposed by the Fluent Platform APIs.
-You can build out Event Dashboards, Webhook Dashboards (coming soon), enhanced Activity views for entities, display execution paths and status transition information, or even display a List of Workflows and a detailed Rule Library.
+You can build out Dashboards, Dashboards (coming soon), enhanced Activity views for entities, display execution paths and status transition information, or even display a List of Workflows and a detailed Library.

 You can make further enhancements to this component, such as rendering the Loading and Error responses in a card.